Maliek Collins: Las Vegas Raiders

-On March 30, 2020, Collins signed a one-year contract with the Las Vegas Raiders.
-He was placed on the reserve/COVID-19 list by the team on November 18, and activated three days later.
+On March 30, 2020, Collins signed a one-year contract with the Las Vegas Raiders, reuniting with defensive line coach Rod Marinelli, who was his defensive coordinator with the Cowboys.

+Collins was placed on the reserve/COVID-19 list by the team on November 18, and activated three days later.
 He played in 10 games before being placed on injured reserve on December 4, 2020.
 On December 26, 2020, Collins was activated off of injured reserve.
+He appeared in 12 games with 11 starts, registering 15 tackles and no sacks.